devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 volumeMounts: []
 ```

-It is used to provide mounts to the volume
+It is used to provide mounts to the volume.

 ### Affinity and anti-affinity